Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 So, is Malaga worth visiting for its historic buildings?
 For me, it’s a yes!

-6. The atmosphere
+5. The lively atmosphere

 Malaga is an excellent option if you’re looking for a lively destination.
 The city is vibrant and full of energy.